Call for Abstracts

 The research abstract judged to offer the greatest contribution to the science of nursing informatics will receive the Sharon Coleman Memorial Award.

 The practice abstract judged to represent the most exemplary practice in nursing informatics will receive the Nursing Informatics Practice Award.

 One abstract for a research poster and one abstract for a practice poster will receive an Outstanding Poster Award.
-The primary author of each winning poster will receive $150 and complimentary registration for SINI 2013.
+The primary presenter of each winning poster will receive a complimentary registration for SINI 2014.

 Attendees at the Poster Session and Reception will vote for a People’s Choice Award.
 The winner will be announced at the closing session.
 The winner of the People’s Choice Award will receive a complimentary registration for SINI 2015.